tzfx/janusgraph-manager/README.md

 - To compile js: `npm run build`
 - To run tests: `npm run test`
 - To lint: `npm run lint` or `npm run lint:fix`

+# Acknowledgements

+- Apache Cassandra, Apache Lucene, Apache, Lucene, Solr, TinkerPop, and Cassandra are trademarks of the Apache Software Foundation or its subsidiaries in Canada, the United States and/or other countries.

+- JanusGraph is a trademark of The Linux Foundation.